rhel-labs/instruqt/centos-conversion-insights/03-run-conversion-task/assignment.md

 2. Select the host `[[ Instruqt-Var key="vmid" hostname="host" ]]`.
 3. Click `Execute task`.

+The conversion takes around 15 minutes to complete.

 Checking the status of the task
 ===============================